Jaden Shackelford: Oklahoma City Blue (2022–2024)

 After going undrafted in the 2022 NBA draft, Shackelford signed an Exhibit 10 contract with the Oklahoma City Thunder on June 24, 2022.
 On November 3, 2022, Shackelford was named to the opening night roster for the Oklahoma City Blue.

 On October 20, 2023, Shackelford signed with the Oklahoma City Thunder, but was waived the same day.
 On October 31, he re-joined the Oklahoma City Blue.
 During his second season with them, Shackelford would win the 2024 NBA G League championship while with the Blue.

-Valley Suns (2024–present)
+Valley Suns (2024–2026)

 On September 19, 2024, Shackelford signed an Exhibit 10 deal with the Phoenix Suns, but was waived on September 26.
 On October 27, he joined the Valley Suns.

+San Pablo Burgos (2026–present)

+On September 19, 2024, Shackelford signed for San Pablo Burgos of the Spanish Liga ACB.